 Chris is a health care lawyer and mediator.
 In 1998 she formed Medical Mediation Group LLC, which provides mediation services to resolve disputes in health care and conducts trainings.
 She is a member of the American Arbitration Association’s Panel of Mediators and a Special Master mediating appeals pending before the NY Supreme Court Appellate Division, First Department.
 She currently serves as Secretary of Citizens’ Committee for Children of New York, Inc., Secretary of the Fund for Public Health in New York, and is a Vice President of Win: Breaking the Cycle of Homelessness for Women and their Children

 Arnold was a member of Proskauer LLC’s Executive Committee for nine years and a former Co-chair of the Corporate Department.
 He established and served as Chairman of the Proskauer Institute, which provides a formal training program for all newly arriving Proskauer attorneys each year.
-During his 50-year career at Proskauer, his principal areas of practice included mergers and acquisitions, private equity funds, corporate governance, tax sheltered investments, private placements, partnerships, LLCs and joint ventures, early stage investments, and financial disclosure and accountants liability.
+During his 50-year career at Proskauer, his principle areas of practice included mergers and acquisitions, private equity funds, corporate governance, tax sheltered investments, private placements, partnerships, LLCs and joint ventures, early stage investments, and financial disclosure and accountants liability.
 He received his B.A. from Cornell University and his L.L.B from Columbia Law School, where he was an Editor of the Columbia Law Review.